|

 Cabbage

-can be steamed, boiled or stir-fried, it is
+can be steamed, boiled or stir-fried, it is easy

-cabbage, place in a steamer and cook for 5 -
+in a steamer and cook for 5 - 10 minutes until tender

-boil, bring a pan of water to the boil, add

-the prepared cabbage and cook for 5 - 8 minutes

-until tender but still crisp.
-To stir-fry cabbage,

-heat 1 tbsp oil in a frying pan, add the cabbage

 but still crisp.
+To boil, bring a pan of water to

+the boil, add the prepared cabbage and cook for

+5 - 8 minutes until tender but still crisp.
+To stir-fry

+cabbage, heat 1 tbsp oil in a frying pan, add the

+tender but still crisp.

 How To Store Pointed Cabbage